 The more mature your environment, the better you’ll be at reigning in your cloud spending.

 Don’t navigate the cloud alone

 A poorly optimised cloud environment is essentially money down the drain.
 Migrating to the cloud should never be your end-game; it’s far too easy to waste your investment on services and functionalities you simply don’t need.

 The trick to true cost-optimisation is boosting the maturity of your environment and gaining complete visibility of your cloud spend.
 But this is easier said than done.
 If you’re relying on a small team of in-house engineers to keep your cloud running, there is often little time left over to reap the benefits of that environment.

 In order to better develop your cloud maturity in the right way and, in turn, optimise your costs, you might require the help of third-party experts.
 If you’d like to find out more, please click here.

-It’s no longer enough to simply move your IT into the cloud and forget about it.
-From reduced costs to increased performance, it’s the foundation...Read more
+It’s no longer enough to simply move your workloads into the cloud and forget about them.
+From reduced costs to increased performance, the cloud...Read more

 Ninety-five percent of all retail sales will take place on e-commerce platforms by 2040.Read more